sakuli/Docs/content/enterprise_features/icinga.md

 ## Enable the Icinga2 API
-All steps required to enable the Icinga2 API are described in the <a href="http://docs.icinga.org/icinga2/snapshot/doc/module/icinga2/chapter/icinga2-api" target="_blank">REST API documentation</a>.
+All steps required to enable the Icinga2 API are described in the <a href="http://docs.icinga.org/icinga2/snapshot/doc/module/icinga2/chapter/icinga2-api" target="_blank" rel="noopener">REST API documentation</a>.

 ## Create a Icinga2 service